joergschultzelutter/mpad/docs/EXAMPLES.md

 ## METAR data

-METAR wx reports always return the latest wx data to the user, meaning that you cannot request METAR data for a specific day (such keywords will be ignored)

 External service dependencies:

-- [Aviation Weather](www.aviationweather.gov) for coordinate transformation (e.g. City/country or zipcode to lat/lon)
+- [Aviation Weather](www.aviationweather.gov) for coordinate transformation (e.g. City/country or zipcode to lat/lon) and the METAR report data
 - [aprs.fi](www.aprs.fi) for APRS call sign coordinates

+METAR wx reports always return the latest wx data to the user, meaning that you cannot request METAR data for a specific day (such keywords will be ignored)

 | What do we want | Command string User > MPAD | Response example MPAD > User |